elkebir-group/RECAP/README.md

 # RECAP: Detecting Evolutionary Patterns of Cancers using Consensus Trees

-RECAP is an iterative, heuristic algorithm for solving the Mulitple Choice Consensus Tree (MCCT) problem.
+RECAP is an iterative, heuristic algorithm for solving the Multiple Choice Consensus Tree (MCCT) problem.
 The input is a family of sets of patient tumor phylogenies and an integer k > 0.
 RECAP then returns (i) a single expanded tumor phylogeny for each patient, (ii) an assignment of patients into k clusters, and (iii) a consensus tree for each cluster summarizing its repeated evolutionary patterns.

 <p align="center">
   <img width="400" height="400" src="./overview.png">